 Due to a series of last-minute itinerary changes because #familytravel, we found ourselves stuck in Alajuela for three full days!
 Yikes.
 Luckily, travel research is totally my game, and I found plenty of cool day trips that were less than a couple of hours away by car.
 Pura Vida.

 So if you find yourself in Alajuela for longer than you’d like to be, don’t worry!
-These are the best things to do near the San Jose Airport, Costa Rica.
+These are the best things to do near San Jose Airport, Costa Rica.

 There’s a reason that one of Costa Rica’s largest and most active volcanoes is the most visited tourist site in the country.
 The view of this sunken caldera at the Poas National Park is spectacular.
 With the crater being almost a mile in diameter, you can see the sulfur bubbles and smoke emissions from where you’re standing.
 SO cool.
 With your admission fee, you also get access to the nearby hiking trails.
 With any luck, you’ll spot some small animals and if not, then you get a good workout and some fun photos with trees and plants.

 Tip: Be sure to stop by one of the fresas del volcan (volcano strawberries) booths along the road near Poas for some delicious, fresh strawberries!
+Eating these was one of my favorite things to do near San Jose airport!

 Doka Coffee Plantation Tour